limited-user-VL/IS-Camera/README.md

+# VL Chip emission measurement
+The functions used for the analysis of a chip emission are contained withint the file beam_tomo_acquire.py;
+The execution of this code is usually carried out with cell executions in Spyder.
+The cells to perform measurements are at the end of the beam_tomo_acquire.py file.

+The main function is beam_tomography(), where a stage and a camera are controlled together.
+The stage sets the distance between the camera and the chip and the camera captures the intensity distribution at different distances from the chip, as suggested by the name "beam tomography".
+To avoid saturation, the exposure of the camera is optimised at the first (lowest) cross section.
+The result is a list of images, which are then passed to the analysis, conducted in ipython notebook with support from the code in "beam_tomo_analyse.py".

 # VL Chip emission analysis
+The functions used for the analysis of a chip emission are contained withint the file beam_tomo_analyse.py.
+The analysis is then carried in an ipython notebook which imports beam_tomo_analyse.py.

 This tool is designed to analyze the properties of a grid of laser beams emitted from Vitrealab light chips.
 It focuses on evaluating:
 1. The intensity distribution of the grids of beams;